tydingsl/professional-experience/1.trainee/learnHTML.md

 (Note: each item listed above is a navigation heading in the left margin of the w3schools site.
 There are multiple pages under each of those headings.)

 2. Take the [HTML quiz](https://www.w3schools.com/quiztest/quiztest.asp?Qtest=HTML) until you score 90% or higher, with a time limit of one minute per question.
-Take a screenshot like the one below that shows your score and Time Spent, and attach the image to this GitHub Issue.
+Take a screenshot like the one below that shows your score and Time Spent, and edit this page to replace the image with your own.

 ![w3quizresult](./htmlquiz.png)